microdynamics-cpu/tree-core-cpu/README.md

 $ source ~/.bashrc
 ```

-Running the ISA test don't need 8G memory, so you can configure the `memory size` to reduce the simulation memory usage.
+Running the ISA test don't need 8G memory, so you can reconfigure the `memory size` to reduce the simulation memory usage.
 Achieving that, you need to type  `make menuconfig` as follow:

 ```bash
 $ cd dependency/NEMU